Download our 18 event email templates and event email examples now to start using them right away.

 Pre event email template #2 Event announcement email template

 Here is your big announcement.
 Keep your message in this event email template simple and clear – so clear, in fact, that you can just state “Save the Date” and include the date of your event with a big, bold button to “Learn More” or embed a promotion video.

 Keep details simple, and formatted in a short paragraph or a brief list.

 “Join us on [event date] in [event location] for [event name].
 More details to come!”

 Lightly describe or tease the event, including speakers, activities, and unique opportunities.

 End the event email template with a friendly remark:

 “We look forward to seeing you!”

-Why it works: It’s simple, effective, and clear, while still generating interest and excitement.
+Why it works: This event email template is simple, effective, and clear, while still generating interest and excitement.
 You’re not overwhelming anyone with details.
-Instead you’re sharing the most exciting parts and leaving room for additional follow-up opportunities.
+Instead, you’re sharing the most exciting parts and leaving room for additional follow-up opportunities.

 Offer an exclusive invitation to those who you really want to see at your event by using an early bird invitation event email template.
-For example, you can add promotion codes or other offers.
-This is perfect for new or prospective clients, or for those who have attended a previous event, or for your top customers.
+For example, you can add promotion codes or another offer.
+This is perfect for new or prospective clients, for those who have attended a previous event, or for your top customers.